 desire to gaze upon the woman.

 blindfold to escape that public view.
-There is an irony to Zelenkova’s
+There is an irony to Tereza’s

 practice of showing women who seemingly don’t want to see, or be seen,

-but rather than exacerbate the female gaze, Zelenkova’s camera
+but rather than exacerbate the female gaze, Tereza’s camera

 captures women on their own terms and demonstrates the power in